Reactive Customer Service: Becoming more Proactive

 Shifting to Proactive Customer Service

-I know this might seem like a big shift, especially if you're used to operating in reactive mode.
-But trust us, it's so worth it.
+I know this might seem like a big shift, especially if you’re used to operating in reactive mode.
+But trust us, it’s so worth it.
+Shifting to a proactive customer service culture requires a clear customer service strategy that focuses on proactive customer care.
 One thing that makes the shift easier?
 Investing in the right tools.
 AI-powered chatbots and automated alerts can help you get ahead of common issues.
-Advanced analytics gives you insight into customer pain points so you can nip them in the bud.
+Advanced analytics gives you insight into the customer journey and helps you identify potential pain points so you can address them before they escalate.
+By doing this, you gain a competitive advantage, drive business success, and set the stage for continuous improvement.

 Using AI for Proactive Customer Service

 One way that we help customers to be proactive is with delayed or lost orders.
+AI-powered systems can provide immediate assistance by proactively scanning for updates and notifying customers of potential service disruptions.
 Through deep integrations with shipping platforms and carriers, our system can do a daily scan for an update on tracking information.
 If there is an issue, then an alert can be triggered to inform customers.

 It can even be configured that even if there is no obvious problem, but it just feels like something has gone wrong, an alert is still triggered.
 What we mean is that if a package has been stuck on one status for a certain number of days (say, 5), then the customer gets an alert.
 You can then create an internal alert to chase up, or do that automatically.